Skip to Content

 Because Akyaka’s architecture is what makes the town so famous.
 And so achingly pretty!

-Old Ottoman style dwellings were restored in the 1970s by Nail Çakırhan.
+Old Ottoman style dwellings were restored in the 1970s by architect, Nail Çakırhan.
 And more were built, besides.

 Although concrete, rather than timber, is used in many new buildings in Akyaka, today, the style of the buildings mirrors those restored and built by Nail Çakırhan.